In this guide we’ll take a look at the best secateurs for maintaining your garden.

 Don’t get confused with anvil secateurs and the anvil blade.
 On both secateurs types the bottom fixed blade is called an anvil blade.
 A bypass blade will skim past it, whereas an anvil blade will cut onto it.

 How Do You Sharpen and Care for Secateurs?

 If you’ve invested in some decent secateurs, and I recommend you do, then looking after them is important.

 Felco secateurs will last a lifetime with some TLC, so give them some attention.
 Loved tools produce cleaner cuts which make gardening jobs less effort and reduce cross infections.

 Every time your secateurs are used, wipe the blades and handles down to remove sticky sap before drying them thoroughly.
 Then apply a decent coating of WD40 or lubricating oil to fight off rust on the blades, springs and mechanisms.
 That’s it – simple stuff, so there’s no excuse.

 However, if rust has built up, remove it with a stiff brush and get oiling.

 Every so often it’s worth sharpening the blades.
-Even Felco secateurs with their hardened steel blades can become dull with use.
+Even the best secateurs with their hardened steel blades can become dull with use.

 You can do this with a small whetstone or sharpening blade so you don’t have to dismantle the secateurs.